-NT6_SAFER.INF(for Windows Vista and later) and
+NT6_SAFER.INF(for Windows Vista and newer versions) and

 XP_SAFER.INF(for Windows XP and Windows Server 2003) configure Software Restriction Policies alias SAFER with a proven and well-tested ruleset on all (including Embedded, Home and Starter) editions of Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, Windows Server 2012 R2 and Windows 10.